Code of Conduct & Inclusivity Policy

 - We will also avoid using offensive topics as a form of humor, such as making racist or sexual assault jokes.

-- We will remember that even if it’s okay to say some of these things in our circles of friends, we are in a public place where these things are not acceptable.
+- We will remember that even if we find it okay to say some of these things in our circles of friends, we are in a public place where these things are not acceptable.

 - We will remain open and respectful when called out for saying something offensive or hurtful.
 This means we will:

 - Listen to the person speaking and let them speak without interruption.
-If we do not understand, we will ask clarifying questions when they are done speaking.
+If we do not understand, we will ask clarifying questions when they are done speaking without demanding a lesson in return.

 - Believe that our behavior has negatively impacted another and not attempt to invalidate this.